 It is thus possible to admire, among others: the Adoration of the Magi by Gentile da Fabriano, the Battle of San Romano by Paolo Uccello, the Madonna Rucellai by Duccio di Buoninsegna, the Majesty of S. Trìnita by Cimabue, the Giottesca Madonna d’All Saints’ Day, the Portinari of the Dukes of Urbino by Piero della Francesca, the Portinari Triptych by Hugo van der Goes, the Spring and the Venus by Botticelli, the Adoration of the Magi by Leonardo, the Tondo Doni by Michelangelo, the Madonna del Cardellino by Raphael, the Venus of Urbino by Titian, the Bacchus by Caravaggio.

 Masterpieces that pay homage to Italian art and beyond is the Vasari corridor built by Giorgio Vasari, as we said, with the function of connecting the Medici offices in the current Gallery and Palazzo Pitti, then the residence of the same family, across Ponte Vecchio, and decorated its walls with works by Guido Reni, the Carracci’s, Artemisia Gentileschi.
-The visit to the Gallery is a must for those who want to know Florence and the richness of the Italian heritage.
+A visit to the Gallery is a must for those who want to know Florence and the richness of the Italian heritage.

 - Full ticket: € 6.50